timbermarijn/cEDH-BeNeLux-Rules-Addendum.github.io/docs/_posts/2025-05-04-multiplayer-addendum-magic-tournament-rules.markdown

 _Example: Alice, Bob, Charlie, and Daniel are playing in a Multiplayer Match.
 Alice is the active Player when time in the Round was called.
 Alice finishes playing her turn._

-**2.4B.** In Multiplayer Tournaments, even without the extra turns, it is possible that the last turn takes up too much time if Players are debating strategic decisions as a group.

-In order to enforce a fast pace during the last turn, a **last turn time limit** is applied.
-If the **last turn time limit** is reached before a winner is determined, the Match immediately ends with the current Game as a Draw.

-_Example: Arnold, Benjamin, Cam, and Durbin are playing in a Multiplayer Match.
-Time in the Round has been called.
-Cam is the active Player when the last turn time limit is reached.
-Since no winner has been declared, the Match with the current Game as a Draw._

-**2.4C.** In Multiplayer Tournaments, in the case a Single Elimination Match results in a Draw, the Player with the highest Standing from the Swiss Portion of the event should be considered the Winner.
+**2.4B.** In Multiplayer Tournaments, in the case a Single Elimination Match results in a Draw, the Player with the highest Standing from the Swiss Portion of the event should be considered the Winner.

-**2.4D.** Check [Appendix B - Time Limits](#appendix-b--time-limits) for the recommended time limits in Multiplayer Tournaments.
+**2.4C.** Check [Appendix B - Time Limits](#appendix-b--time-limits) for the recommended time limits in Multiplayer Tournaments.

 ## 2.5.
 Conceding or Intentionally Drawing Games or Matches